 Private Company Ownership

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.
-Consider for instance, the ever-present spectre of investment risk.
-We've identified 3 warning signs with Santos (at least 2 which are significant) , and understanding them should be part of your investment process.
+For instance, we've identified 2 warning signs for Sonic Healthcare that you should be aware of.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.